Skip to content

 Our approach

-The second workstream established the internal control mechanisms: a suspicious transaction reporting system, sector-specific early-warning indicators (fragmented cash payments, opaque financing structures, sudden ownership changes), and a formal reporting channel to SEPBLAC.
-We appointed the SEPBLAC Representative and constituted the AML Compliance Committee with defined responsibilities and escalation procedures.
+The second workstream established the internal control infrastructure.
+This encompassed a suspicious transaction reporting system with sector-specific early-warning indicators relevant to real estate — including fragmented cash payment patterns, opaque offshore financing structures, sudden ownership changes in buyer entities, and mismatches between disclosed income and purchase price.
+We established a formal reporting channel to SEPBLAC, appointed the SEPBLAC Representative with documented responsibilities, and constituted the AML Compliance Committee with defined escalation procedures and a documented record of its first operational meeting.

 Results

-The SEPBLAC inspection proceeded as scheduled.
-Inspectors identified only minor observations on procedural documentation aspects, which were addressed during the inspection itself.
+The SEPBLAC inspection proceeded on schedule.
+Inspectors reviewed the Internal Prevention Manual, the KYC/KYB file for a sample of completed transactions, the suspicious transaction reporting records, the compliance committee minutes, and the training certificates.
+They identified only minor observations relating to procedural documentation specifics — issues that were addressed and closed during the inspection process itself.
 No sanction was imposed and no urgent remediation requirement was issued.

 Results